bluegreenci/bluegreenci.github.io/src/content/blog/006-hello-world.md

 ## Feedback and contribution

 Your feedback is valuable.
-Report issues, request features, or share suggestions via the project’s issue tracker or support channel.
+Report issues, request features, or share suggestions directly to me on [LinkedIn](https://www.linkedin.com/in/aziflaj/).

 Thank you for trying BlueGreen.
 Your testing helps shape the platform.